kleopatra999/PSCloudShell/docs/limitations.md

     * `Requesting a Cloud Shell..Sorry, something went wrong: {"code":"InternalServerError","message":"Encountered an internal server error.
 The tracking id is '...'."}`

   - **Workaround**: To mount storage in your new region, untag the existing storage account and restart PowerShell in Cloud Shell.
-      1. Login into [Azure Portal](https://portal.azure.com) directly (ie., without using our private preview link)
+      1. Login into [Azure Portal](https://portal.azure.com) directly (ie., without using the private preview link)

-      2. Launch the Cloud Shell (Bash)
+      2. Open Bash in Cloud Shell
-          * If you have an active PowerShell session [you will need to Restart Cloud Shell](#for-a-given-user-only-one-shell-can-be-active)
+      > Note: If you have an instance of PowerShell in Cloud Shell open, you will be [prompted to close](media/shell-change.png) it.

       3. Wait for the prompt and run command `clouddrive unmount`
       > Note: Untagging the storage account doesn't remove any data and it will still exist in your subscription

-      4. Log back using [PowerShell Private Preview link](https://aka.ms/PSCloudPreview) and launch the Cloud Shell (PowerShell)
+      4. Log back using [PowerShell Private Preview link](https://aka.ms/PSCloudPreview) and open PowerShell in Cloud Shell
-      > Note: You will have to [Restart Cloud Shell](media/shell-recycle.png) for PowerShell instance
+      > Note: You may be [prompted to close](media/shell-change.png) Bash instance.

 ### An error about [MissingSubscriptionRegistration](media/storageRP-error.jpg) occurs during persistent storage creation
   - **Details**: The selected subscription does not have Storage RP registered.